CZ-NIC/knot/doc/configuration.rst

 - Received DDNS update
 - Forced zone resign issued with ``knotc signzone``

-On forced zone resign, all signatures in the zone are dropped and recreated.
+On a forced zone resign, all signatures in the zone are dropped and recreated.

 The ``knotc zonestatus`` command can be used to see when the next scheduled DNSSEC resign will happen.